jpolitz/jpolitz.github.com/notes/_posts/2020-06-29-remote-teaching-lectures.md

 and so on.
 Some students used these, but many reported preferring the shorter chunked videos to more easily index their review and lookup of material.

+Attendance ranged from 40-100 (out of 200) students throughout the quarter.

 ## Active Learning

 There were a few techniques I used for encouraging active learning for students